An Improved Bound for Weak Epsilon-Nets in the Plane: Preliminaries

 We briefly outline the main ideas behind our proof of Theorem \ref{Thm:Main}.
 We begin by sketching the $O\left(1/\eps^2\right)$ planar construction of Alon {\it et al.} \cite{AlonSelections} (or, rather, its more comprehensive presentation by Chazelle \cite{ChazelleBook}).

 \paragraph{The quadratic construction.} Refer to Figure \ref{Fig:Overview} (left).
-We split the underlying point set $P$ by a vertical median line into subsets $P^-$ and $P^+$ (of cardinality $n/2$ each), and recursively construct a weak $(4\eps/3)$-net with respect to each of these sets.
-Let $K$ be an $\eps$-heavy convex set.
-If at least $3\eps n/4$ points of $P$ lie to the same side of $P$, we pierce $K$ by one of the auxiliary $(4\eps/3)$-nets.
-Otherwise, the points of $P_K:=P\cap K$ span at least $\eps^2n^2/16$ edges that cross $K\cap L$, so we can pierce $P$ by adding to our net each $(\eps^2n^2/16)$-th crossing point of $L$ with the edges of ${P\choose 2}$.\footnote{In the sequel we use ${A\choose 2}$ to denote the complete set of edges spanned by a (finite) point set $A\subset \reals^2$.}
+We split the underlying point set $P$ by a vertical median line $L$ into subsets $P^-$ and $P^+$ (of cardinality $n/2$ each), and recursively construct a weak $(4\eps/3)$-net with respect to each of these sets.
+Let $K$ be an $\eps$-heavy convex set; in what follows, we assign to each such set $K$ a unique subset $P_K\subseteq P\cap K$ of exactly $\lceil \eps n\rceil$ points.
+If at least $3\eps n/4$ points of $P_K$ lie to the same side of $L$, we pierce $K$ by one of the auxiliary $(4\eps/3)$-nets.
+Otherwise, the points of $P_K$ span at least $\eps^2n^2/16$ edges that cross $K\cap L$, so we can pierce $K$ by adding to our net each $(\eps^2n^2/16)$-th crossing point of $L$ with the edges of ${P\choose 2}$.\footnote{In the sequel we use ${A\choose 2}$ to denote the complete set of edges spanned by a (finite) point set $A\subset \reals^2$.}

 The above argument yields a recurrence of the form $f_2(\eps)\leq 2f_2\left(4\eps/3\right)+16/\eps^2$ which bottoms out when $\eps$ surpasses $1$ (in which case we use the trivial bound $f(\eps)\leq 1$ for all $\eps\geq 1$).